-Both efficiency-ratings are about the same as the Solo.
-Meaning I can get one (1) satisfying hit with 0.05 grams.
+The Arizer Air rated the same for efficiency-ratings as the Arizer Solo.
+Meaning I can get one (1) satisfying hit with 0.05-0.1 grams.
 This is enough for me to feel something, but for you high-tolerance soldiers it won’t be enough (for my hardcore combusting friends it definitely isn’t enough).
-The threshold-efficiency of the Air is way up there with the most threshold-efficient vaporizers like the Firefly 2.
+The threshold-efficiency of the Air is very good and comes close to the most threshold-efficient vaporizers like the Firefly 2.

 The bowl has a capacity of around 0.2 grams with a fairly fine grind.
-This is small compared to most portable vaporizers.
+This means it’s a small bowl compared to most portable vaporizers.
 A small bowl is usually great for threshold-efficiency, but not so good for sharing or long, drawn-out sessions.

-It does however waist some herb while you’re not drawing (just keep your herb in the bowl and check it after 10 mins, you’ll see your herb will be slightly baked).
-So its session-efficiency is not superb.
+It does, however, waste some herb when you’re not drawing (just keep your herb in the bowl and check it after 10 mins, you’ll see your herb will be slightly baked).
+So its session-efficiency is not the best

-This can be mostly attributed to the conduction heating that’s going with this vape.
+This can be mostly attributed to the ‘mostly’ conduction heating system that the Arizer Air operates on.
 Conduction unfortunately is bad news for session-efficiency.

-It’s really not that bad…and in long sessions it won’t be devouring your herb like a PAX 2 for example.
+Its session-efficiency is really not that bad, and in long sessions, it won’t be devouring your herb like a PAX 2 for example.

 Ease of Use (8.5)

-This vaporizer is so easy to use…that even your clumsy idiot friend will be able to use it, without messing its performance up.
+This vaporizer is so easy to use, that even your clumsy friend will be able to use it, without messing its performance up.

 Of course like with every vaporizer there are the regular variables you need to take care of for getting proper performance: